 Recruitment for the Marketing industry predominantly focuses on finding staff for brand development and communication roles.
 Due to the diversity of the field, a Marketing recruitment agency may specialise in a particular discipline, such as Affiliate Marketing, Trade Marketing, Digital Marketing or Advertising.
 The majority of the vacancies advertised are client side (in-house), as part of a company’s Marketing department, however a recruitment consultancy may also work to fill freelance and agency side jobs.
 Marketing employment figures show that around a third of all graduate jobs are within this line of work, so agencies will also commonly recruit university leavers.

 Salaries and entry requirements

-The Chartered Institute of Marketing (CIM) is the industry's leading body and can provide training and qualifications for those looking for professional development.
-Some employers may prefer candidates with a diploma awarded specifically by this authority, however many will accept applicants with any degree related to advertising, marketing or business.
-Careers in marketing aren't academic dependant though and creativity, charisma and communication skills are valued highly by employers and recruitment consultants.
+The Chartered Institute of Marketing (CIM) can provide training and qualifications for those looking for professional development.
+Some employers may prefer candidates with a diploma awarded specifically by this authority, however many will accept applicants with any degree related to Advertising, Marketing, Business or Design.
+Careers in marketing aren't academic dependant though and creativity, charisma and communication skills are valued highly by employers and recruitment agencies

-Looking for marketing staffing solutions?
+Looking for personnel or your next role in Marketing?
 You can tailor your search in the box below.